zzt93/CSAPP/chapter11/note.md

 #### 11.3.3 Internet Connection

 Internet clients and servers communicate by sending and receiving streams of bytes over connections.
 A connection is point-to-point in the sense that it connects a pair of processes.
 It is full-duplex in the sense that data can flow in both directions at the same time.
 And it is reliable in the sense that—barring some catastrophic failure such as a cable cut by the proverbial careless backhoe operator—the stream of bytes sent by the source process is eventually received by the destination process in the same order it was sent.
-Internet clients and servers communicate by sending and receiving streams of bytes over connections.
-A connection is point-to-point in the sense that it connects a pair of processes.
-It is full-duplex in the sense that data can flow in both directions at the same time.
-And it is reliable in the sense that—barring some catastrophic failure such as a cable cut by the proverbial careless backhoe operator—the stream of bytes sent by the source process is eventually received by the destination process in the same order it was sent.

 ###11.4 The Sockets Interface
 ![overview](socket_overview.png)